aws/aws-cdk/packages/@aws-cdk/integ-runner/README.md

 Tests:    1 passed, 1 total
 ```

+Nested stack templates are also compared as part of the snapshot.
+However asset hashes are ignored by default.
+To enable diff for asset hashes, set `diffAssets: true` of `IntegTestProps`.

 #### Update Workflow

 By default, integration tests are run with the "update workflow" enabled.
 This can be disabled by using the `--disable-update-workflow` command line option.